flatscrew/rasterflow-docs/content/2.operations/light/bump-map.md

 ---
 title: Bump Map
-description: This plug-in uses the algorithm described by John Schlag, "Fast Embossing Effects on Raster Image Data" in Graphics GEMS IV (ISBN 0-12-336155-9).
-It takes a buffer to be applied as a bump map to another buffer and produces a nice embossing effect.
+description: "This plug-in uses the algorithm described by John Schlag, "Fast Embossing Effects on Raster Image Data" in Graphics GEMS IV (ISBN 0-12-336155-9).
+It takes a buffer to be applied as a bump map to another buffer and produces a nice embossing effect."
 links:
   - label: "gegl:bump-map"
     to: "https://gegl.org/operations/gegl-bump-map"